alevani/dojo-hepia/README.md

 ```

 ##### (optional) Importing data
-<p>If you want to popularize the database with programs and katas, you can insert the following files in the mongo db database</p>
+<p>If you want to popularize the database with programs and katas, you can insert the following file in the mongo db database</p>

 >./mongodb/data/programs

->./mongodb/data/programssubscriptions

 <p>to import the datas, copy past them and to the following steps :</p>